“To the LAW and to the TESTIMONY: if they speak not according to this word,

 Because such a response will show whether we are in fact genuine.

-And those who are truly genuine, happily carry out God’s will,
+And those who are truly genuine, happily carry out God’s will;

-For after all, how could they not, if they’re truly genuine, true blue,
+'Cause after all, how could they not, if they’re truly genuine, true blue,

 When God — via His Holy Word — has said that that’s what He wants us to do?